 These crisp and buttery Linzer cookies are flavored with pumpkin spice and filled with homemade dulce de leche.
 They are easy to make and the sweet, warm and comforting flavors make them the perfect fall or holiday season treat.

 Dulce de leche (which translates to “candy made from milk”) is a thick, sweet, caramel-like sauce that originated in Latin America and was apparently invented as a way to preserve milk.

 In its simplest form, dulce de leche consists of just milk and sugar, cooked until all the water in the milk has evaporated and the sugar has caramelized.

 Dulce de leche can be made in several different ways and for the recipe here I opted to bake the contents of a can of sweetened condensed milk in the oven until they turned light brown.

 The process takes about an hour and a half and is very simple and almost entirely hands-off: You simply pour the sweetened condensed milk into a deep dish pie pan, then cover the pan tightly with aluminum foil, set it in a water bath and bake in a 425-degree oven.

 The resulting thick sauce looks like a light caramel but has a much more complex flavor and a sweetness that’s much less harsh than that of caramel.

 How to make the cookies:

-These dulce de leche cookies are made with a simple shortbread cookie dough that is flavored with pumpkin spice.
+These dulce de leche cookies are made with a simple shortbread cookie dough (instead of the more traditional nut-enriched dough) that is flavored with pumpkin spice.

 Step 1.
 In a bowl, whisk together: